alefore/weblog/leadership.md

 To make things interesting, assume that the project is forecasted to land with minimal involvement from the L6 engineer.

 However, if the project fails, should that be considered a failure of the L6 engineer?
-If so, it should be reflected in the expectations for the L6 engineer.
-If we want the L6 to be responsible for the success of the project, we need to make sure that he'll receive credit for it, our forecast notwithstanding.
+We have two options:

+* The project is not a responsibility of the L6.
+  Our forecast doesn't expect the L6 to be involved anyway.
+  If the project fails, the L6 shouldn't even bat an eye… This may be the outcome of our prioritization (we'd rather let the project fail than distract the L6).

+* The project is a responsibility of the L6.
-In doing so, we are codifying in the expectations that if something unforeseen happens, the L6 is expected to step in and support the junior engineers, seeing them through to success.
+  If the project struggles, the L6 is expected to step in and support the junior engineers, seeing them through to success.
+  If the project fails, the L6 is failing.
+  If, on the other hand, the project succeeds, the L6 is succeeding and deserves recognition, *even if they ended up not having anything to do with the project directly*.

+The choice should be codified in the L6's expectations.

-More interestingly, we're also codifying that the L6 engineer should be influencing the team significantly, increasing the probability of success for the project.
+Regardless of this choice, the L6 engineer's expectations likely reflect that they should be influencing the team significantly.
+They'll be increasing the probability of success (impact, delivery, quality, etc.) for this project and other projects the team invests in.
-This doesn't change simply because he's not expected to participate in the project *directly*;
+This doesn't change simply because they're not expected to participate in the project *directly*;
 this influence is exerted in indirect/invisible ways, through things like career guidance, long-term planning and technical direction setting, and mentorship.
+In this sense, even if the project is not a direct responsibility of the L6, it's likely that he'll deserve recognition for its success.
 None of this assumes authority —the L6 engineer doesn't need to be a manager nor TL;
 the expectations in terms of leadership on the L6 are entirely orthogonal to that.